 Potty training… the topic everyone dreads when having a new Rottweiler puppy, or any puppy for that matter.
 It is really not that painful if you can commit a few weeks of nonstop attention.
-I know that is the hardest part since most people works more than two hours a day 🙂 Most important when potty training is to be consistent.
-With consistent effort and some tips, you will be on your way to having a house broken Rottweiler in no time.
+I know that is the hardest part since most people works more than two hours a day. 🙂 The most important part of potty training is being consistent.
+With consistent effort, and a few tips, you will be on your way to having a house broken Rottweiler in no time.

 Obviously, the first step, is to let you puppy out in intervals, all day long.
 Remember, puppies are small and therefore, have a very small bladder.
 They can only hold so much before it needs to come out.
 We started by letting Bella out every two hours.
 Even if she did not have to go, we made sure we let her out.
 It quickly became a routine and she started relieving herself automatically.
 As your puppy becomes more used to relieving them self on the grass, stretch your intervals out to every three hours and then every four hours and so on.
 If you notice your puppy beginning to relieve them self in the home again, then the interval might be too long.